weiwangchun/cs410/README.md

 ## Introduction

-This projects extracts management discussion and analysis (MD&A) sections of text from corporate 10K and 10Q filings from the SEC EDGAR database.
+This projects extracts management discussion and analysis (MD&A) sections of text from corporate 10K and 10Q filings from the EDGAR database.
+The EDGAR (Electronic Data Gathering, Analysis, and Retrieval) database is managed by the SEC and contains public disclosure data regarding company quarterly (10Q) and annual reports (10K) as well as substantial holdings notices, and mutual fund disclosures.
+We focus on the 10Q and 10K reports because they outline the financial performance of the firm.
+In particular, we focus on the management discussion and analysis (MD&A) section which is the most subjective section of these accounting reports.
+Unlike financial statements, the MD&A section conatins valuable information on management's comments regarding the future of the business.